ARK-Builders/Rate/docs/develop.md

 The branch `data/currency-icons-and-rates` is used to update data automatically.
 The `main` branch does not contain generated crypto icons or bundled rate files.

+These files are required for the app's bundled fallback path.
+A build can still pass without fresh local fallback data, but the app may ship without the intended offline rates, update timestamp, or crypto icons.
+Always restore them before local release checks or Play Store release builds.

 For local testing, restore the latest remote data:

 ```sh